 Tech companies move at the speed of tech advancements, competition, and the pressure for quarterly profitability.
 What ensues are rapidly changing teams, long work-days that tend to keep people in a reactive mode of work.
 In many companies now, developing employees isn’t considered a job requirement and the environment is one of everyone for themselves.
 What that means is that the deliberate process of undoing habitual, gender-biased behaviors isn’t attended to, nor is the process of taking intentional steps to develop one’s career.

-Within our STEM women’s leadership programs — particularly the Technical Women’s Leadership Journey — we focus on what we’ve found to be the core elements to most directly advance the careers of passionate women engineers:
+Within our STEM women’s leadership programs — particularly the Advancing Technical Women program — we focus on what we’ve found can most directly advance the careers of passionate women engineers:

 - Get clear on the real value you bring to your work, your team, and the organization.